Serial module

 In abstract algebra, a uniserial module M is a module over a ring R, whose submodules are totally ordered by inclusion.
 This means simply that for any two submodules N1 and N2 of M, either $N_1\subseteq N_2$ or $N_2\subseteq N_1$.
-A module is called a serial module if it is a direct sum of uniserial modules.
+A module is called a serial module if it is the direct sum of uniserial modules.
 A ring R is called a right uniserial ring if it is uniserial as a right module over itself, and likewise called a right serial ring if it is a right serial module over itself.
-Left uniserial and left serial rings are defined in an analogous way, and are in general distinct from their right counterparts.
+Left uniserial and left serial rings are defined in a similar way, and are in general distinct from their right-sided counterparts.

 An easy motivating example is the quotient ring $\mathbb{Z}/n\mathbb{Z}$ for any integer $n>1$.
 This ring is always serial, and is uniserial when n is a prime power.

 The term uniserial has been used differently from the above definition: for clarification see below.